IMTheBale/IMTheBale/README.md

 </p>

 ---
+### 👨🏼‍💻 About Me!

+- 📕 I'm a Web Developer located in Israel.
+I love to create simple yet beautiful websites with great user experience.
+	  I'm interested in the whole frontend stack Like trying new things and building great projects.
+I'm an independent freelancer and blogger.
+I love to play video games and read books.
+	  I believe everything is an Art when you put your consciousness in it.

 - 🌱 I’m currently learning **React, AI, Python, CSS, HTML, JavaScript, TypeScript**

 - 👨‍💻 All of my projects are available at [https://johnny-bale-portfolio.netlify.app/](https://johnny-bale-portfolio.netlify.app/)